InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 ### Functions

-Functions it's first to give model a possibility to determine if a function is relevant to the user ask for resolve If you want to use the GPTs functions, you can go to the [Cookbook for functions](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) to see what else is possible.
+Functions it's first step to give model a tool / possibility to determine if a function is relevant to the user ask.
+If you want to use the GPTs functions, you can go to the [Cookbook for functions](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) to see what else is possible.
 Or take a look to this post in forum open AI who explain clearly [how it works](https://community.openai.com/t/how-does-function-calling-actually-work-for-the-assistants-api/641440/11)
 But the function called an api or a business process to resolve the user ask